 First impression - Xiaomi Mi Mix

-The innovative Xiaomi Mi Mix comes in a nondescript black cardboard box with only the words "MIX DESIGNED BY MI" on it.
-But not only the smartphone is included, the scope of delivery also includes a Leather Back Cover, Fast charger with Type-A plug, USB Type-C cable, One SIM needle to open the SIM slot and a Chinese user manual.
+The innovative Xiaomi Mi Mix is delivered in an inconspicuous, black cardboard box with only the words "MIX DESIGNED BY MI" emblazoned on it.
+But not only the smartphone is included, the scope of delivery also includes a leather back cover, a quick charger with type A plug, a USB type C cable, a SIM needle to open the SIM slot and a Chinese operating manual.

 Design and workmanship

-When it comes to design, the Mi Mix is second to none - you might think - but that's not true.
-Only a few years ago Sharp published with the Aquos Crystal and Aquos Xx models similar concept smartphones that come very close to the design.
-The borderless Sharp models could not enforce and otherwise the devices were mainly intended for the Japanese market.
+When it comes to design, the Mi Mix is unparalleled - you might think - but that's not entirely true.
+Just a few years ago, Sharp released similar concept smartphones with the Aquos Crystal and Aquos Xx models, which come very close to the design.
+The rimless Sharp models were unable to establish themselves and the devices were mainly intended for the Japanese market.

 All-ceramic housing with advantages and disadvantages

-The borderless design of the Xiaomi Mi Mix has a much greater resonance.
-Not only the front-side design is surprising, the rest of the case of the smartphone is a real eye-catcher.
-In collaboration with the French Designer Philippe Starck has emerged a smartphone case where really all the components including the frame and the control buttons off Ceramics consist.
-Especially a higher scratch and breaking strength are features of ceramics.
-The fact that ceramics is not an "egg-laying woolly milchau" is shown by individual crash tests on YouTube.
-Especially the frame is prone to breakage.
+The rimless design of the Xiaomi Mi Mix has received a far greater response.
+Not only is the front design surprising, the rest of the smartphone's casing is also a real eye-catcher.
+In collaboration with the French designer Philippe Starck, a smartphone case was created in which all of the components, including the frame and the control buttons, are made of ceramic.
+Above all, a higher scratch and break resistance are characteristics of ceramics.
+However, individual fall tests on YouTube show that ceramics are no “egg-laying woolly milk sow”.
+The frame in particular is prone to breakage.

 It is also often criticized that the smartphone is slippery in the hand.
 The slippery feeling is indeed understandable, as a major drawback you can not chalk it to the device.
 Smartphones with plastic backs are on the same level.
 Those who handle the device with care will have nothing to fear.

-Far more disturbing is the Vulnerability to fingerprints.
-After unpacking the smartphone and peeling off the back protective film, it took no 5 seconds and the glossy back was dotted with ugly fingerprints.
-Of course, the enclosed case provides a remedy, but the beautiful ceramic case remains hidden.
+The susceptibility to fingerprints is far more annoying.
+After unpacking the smartphone and peeling off the protective film on the back, it took less than 5 seconds and the shiny back was covered with unsightly fingerprints.
+Of course, the enclosed case can help, but the beautiful ceramic case remains hidden.

 Connections and control buttons

-On the bottom there is a USB Type-C socket in the middle between the microphone and loudspeaker grille.
-An 3.5mm headphone jack is located on the opposite side.
-The SIM card slot is placed on the left side of the case.
+On the underside there is a USB Type-C socket in the middle between the microphone and speaker grilles.
+A 3.5mm headphone jack is on the opposite side.
+The SIM card slot is located on the left side of the housing.
 Opposite are the power button and a volume rocker.
 The user interface is operated exclusively via the display!
-A configurable and glowing in different colors Notification LED is located in the middle below the display.
+A configurable notification LED that shines in different colors is located in the middle below the display.